 - Use the same permanent identity and credentials for primary authentication for accessing the SNPN via NG-RAN and the non-3GPP network (Trusted and Untrusted Non-3GPP access network, and wireline access network).

+5G-RG and FN-RG

--
+- No impact

-No other impacts in the UE, NG-RAN, and 5GC are identified.
+No other impacts in the UE, NG-RAN, 5G-RG, FN-RG, W-AGF and 5GC are identified.